Trading Glass

 • BTC is ranging between $63,000 and $63,800.

-Why Smart Money Does This
+Why Smart Money Does This (and three other things that look identical)

 • Big players can't enter positions easily in thin markets.

-• Induce retail traders to enter late
+• Retail traders enter late on the apparent breakout

 How to Avoid Being the Liquidity